 Vaginal Bleeding Specialist Q&A

 Vaginal bleeding can occur outside of your regular period schedule, if so, you should be able to recognize what is considered normal for vaginal bleeding outside of these time frames, and what is a cause for concern.
 For more information call us or visit us online to book an appointment.
-We have Convenient Locations To Serve You at 82nd Ave, Mall 205, Division St, Tigard, and Clackamas.
+We have Convenient Locations To Serve You at 82nd Ave, Mall 205 and Tigard.

 Table of Contents:

 What does it mean when you have vaginal bleeding and not on your period?

 What is the difference between spotting and a period?

 When should I go to the doctor for vaginal bleeding?

 Bleeding that occurs between your periods can look like light brown spotting up to a regular period flow, or even a heavy flow.
 The medical term known for this is called metrorrhagia.
 There are many different reasons why you may be bleeding between the time your period ends to when it begins.

 Hormonal contraceptives are a common cause of vaginal bleeding between periods and often occur during the first 3 months of using a new contraceptive.
 A few examples of contraceptives include:

 – Intrauterine device (IUD)